-Although this collection contains hundreds of Hopi pots, only two others are in the form of a “wedding vase” (1998-03 and 2010-04).
+Although this collection contains hundreds of Hopi pots, only three others are in the form of a “wedding vase” (1998-03, 2010-04 and 2020-01).
 The form originated in Santa Clara pueblo but, because of the cute story associated with it, was promoted by Anglo traders and is now made by every pottery-producing pueblo in the American Southwest and a few factories in China.
 Because the form is not indigenous to Hopi, it does not attract me.
-The three examples in this collection were purchased because there is something exceptional about each.
-Jar 2015-06 has an exceptional design.
+The four examples in this collection were purchased because each has an exceptional design.

 The form of this vase is graceful and well done.
 The jar is not heavy, which indicates that the walls are thin.
 The color is even, with only a slight blush to one spout indicating its traditional firing.

 The design on the vase is rooted in Hopi culture, both ancient and modern.
 Understanding this pedigree requires a fairly complex explanation.

 During the first third of the 20th Century, archeologists discovered a series of murals painted in layers in the kivas of ancient pueblos.
 The murals created a sensation because Anglos were surprised that Native cultures could produce such sophisticated art.
 The murals remain sensational because of the quality of their workmanship and the complexity of their iconography.
 The first such discovery was at Kawaika-a at the turn of the century, but the most extensive –and famous—was at the prehistoric Hopi Village of Awatovi excavated in the 1930’s (Watson Smith, 1952, 2005 edition).